Error Handling

 This function can’t throw because

-it’s impossible to create a value of type Never
+it’s impossible to create a value of type Never to throw.

 In addition to specifying a function’s error type,